We used a CPI Inflation Calculator to find out the truth about trucker pay over time and the cost of living.

 to start increasing trucker pay.

-In keeping with the 2013 slogan on our site, it's time every trucker spoke up about this "because truckers know that no trucker deserves to be stung financially."
+In keeping with the slogan we've had on our site since 2013, it's time every trucker spoke up about this "because truckers know that no trucker deserves to be stung financially."